 Create a space that feels like fall to you.

 Remember, it’s not about the money you spend, but about the atmosphere you are creating.
 Do you love it?
 Then it is perfect!
-Don’t forget that we have amazing printables that you can use to inspire your decorations right here: Beautiful Fall Printables for your Home
+Don’t forget that we have amazing printables that you can use to inspire your decorations right here: Simple Fall Printables: Home Decor for Practically Nothing

 While you are decorating, you can also do a little Pinterest challenge…

 5. Pin a Fall Craft on Pinterest (and actually do it)

 While you are crafting, you’ll need some ambiance so here’s the next challenge on the list:

 6. Light the Candle That You’ve Been Saving for a Special Occasion

 This is the special occasion you’ve been waiting for.
 Make the season full of great sensory experiences starting with that autumn scented candle that makes your eyes and nose happy.

 Then, when you find yourself in a warm orange and gold atmosphere, you’ll probably want something delicious to eat.